Menu

 Alberobello

-Alberobello is a place that is famous for the trulli, which have whitewashed dry stone circular structures with pinnacled conical roofs.
+Alberobello is a place that is famous for the trulli, which have whitewashed dry stone circular structures with pinnacled conical roofs, as seen in the figures below.
 The shape is like that of a beehive.
 The trulli, which are not found anywhere else in the world, originated as early as the thirteenth century.
 These houses and other buildings are built of local limestone without any mortar.
 A hole at the top allows smoke to escape.
 There are numerous trulli in Alberobello, which create a strange and fascinating scene for people that have not seen them before, especially on narrow streets lined with shops that are trulli.
 This is a very interesting place.

 A trulli in Alberobello.